 Quinoa Salad with Sugar Snap Peas, Scallions, and Mint

-In a small saucepan, bring 1 1⁄3 cups water to a boil.
+In a small pot, bring 1 1⁄3 cups water to a boil.
 Stir in the quinoa and season with salt and pepper.
-Reduce the heat to low, and cook, covered, until all the water is absorbed and the quinoa is tender, about 20 minutes.
-Remove the pan from the heat and let stand for 5 minutes.
-Uncover the quinoa, fluff with a fork, and then scrape into a large bowl to cool completely.
+Turn the heat to low, cover, and cook until all the water is absorbed and the quinoa is tender, about 20 minutes.
+Remove from the heat and set aside for 5 minutes.
+Uncover the quinoa, fluff with a fork, and then scrape into a large bowl to finish cooling to room temperature.

 In a small bowl, whisk the olive oil with the lemon juice and garlic, and season with salt and pepper.
 Pour the dressing over the quinoa, add the peas, radishes, mint, and scallions.
 Toss to combine before serving.